Arnulf of Carinthia

 Arnulf of Carinthia (c.
-850 – 8 December 899) was the duke of Carinthia who overthrew his uncle Emperor Charles the Fat to become the Carolingian king of East Francia from 887, the disputed king of Italy from 894, and the disputed emperor from 22 February 896 until his rival Lambert's death in late 898.
-He died on 8 December 899 at Ratisbon just a year later, in Bavaria.
-He was the last member of the Carolingian dynasty from the male line to rule in Italy as both King and Emperor, despite his rule being contested by his rivals Lambert of Italy and his cousin Berengar I of Italy.
+850 – 8 December 899) was King of East Francia since 887, King of Italy since 894, and Emperor since 896.
+Initially, he was the Duke of Carinthia who overthrew his uncle Emperor Charles the Fat to become the Carolingian king of East Francia in late 887.
+He also ruled Lotharingia, and tried to impose suzerainty over West Francia, and rule over Burgundy and Italy.
+In 894, he invaded Italy and took Pavia, but soon returned to East Francia.
+Upon invading Italy again, he was crowned Emperor on 22 February 896 in Rome by Pope Formosus, but soon returned again to East Francia.
+He died on 8 December 899 at Ratisbon, in Bavaria.
+He was the last member of the Carolingian dynasty from the male line to rule in Italy as both King and Emperor, despite his rule being contested by his rivals Lambert of Italy and Berengar I of Italy.

 Early life

 Illegitimacy and early life

 Arnulf was the illegitimate son of Carloman of Bavaria and Liutswind.
 (Note: Also Litwinde or Litwindie) After Arnulf's birth, Carloman married before 861, a daughter of Count Ernst, who died after 8 August 879.
-As it is mainly West-Franconian historiography that speaks of Arnulf's illegitimacy, it is quite possible that the two women are actually the same person, Liutswind, and that Carloman married Arnulf's mother, thus legitimizing his son.
+As it is mainly West-Frankish historiography that speaks of Arnulf's illegitimacy, it is quite possible that the two women are actually the same person, Liutswind, and that Carloman married Arnulf's mother, thus legitimizing his son.

 Arnulf was granted the rule over the Duchy of Carinthia, a Frankish vassal state and successor of the ancient Principality of Carantania by his father, after Carloman reconciled with his own father, King Louis the German, and was made king in the Duchy of Bavaria.

 Arnulf spent his childhood in Mosaburch or Mosapurc, which is widely believed to be Moosburg in Carinthia.
 Moosburg was a few miles away from one of the imperial residences, the Carolingian Kaiserpfalz at Karnburg, which had been the residence of the Carantanian princes.
 Arnulf kept his seat here, and from later events it may be inferred that the Carantanians, from an early time, treated him as their own duke.
 Later, after he had been crowned King of East Francia, Arnulf turned his old territory of Carinthia into the March of Carinthia, a part of the Duchy of Bavaria.